Low Carb Dutch Meatball Soup

 Who doesn’t love meatballs?
 It was always a competition to see who ended up with the most meatballs when we ate this.

-To make a simple beef stock, you can simply brown off bones/ meat offcuts and vegetables (optional) such as onion, celery tops etc., for about 45 minutes in the oven at about 180 C/350 F. You can add bay leaves, peppercorns, herbs etc if you wish to as well.
+You can simply brown off bones/ meat off cuts and vegetables (optional) such as onion, celery tops etc., for about 45 minutes in the oven at about 180 C/350 F. You can add bay leaves, peppercorns, herbs etc if you wish to as well.
 Add bones etc., to a suitable sized pan filled with water and bring to the boil.
 Simmer for around 2-3 hours.
 Strain when cool and store in the fridge for up to 1 week, or freeze.

 If you have any large bones leftover from a roast or baking, you can also boil them up to make stock out of them, or freeze to use for making stock at a later date.
 If they have been browned previously in cooking, it isn’t necessary to brown them off again as per the instructions above.
 You can simply boil them and add any vegetables or herbs that you wish to add.